Italian Prepositions

 Yesterday I watched a documentary about Russian history.

-- To talk about company
+- Talk about company

 Andiamo al cinema con mia cugina stasera.